nutjob4life/mr-maven/README.md

 # 👨‍🏭 Mr Maven

 Mr Maven provides a system for cybermanagement of Maven that's a convenience and/or synthesis level "above" Maven, or a "meta" echelon.
 It uses focused regional approaches from a front-line "service desk" that encompasses abstract yet advanced optimizing parallelism.
-This in turn improves throughout in distributed workloads (optimized for Kubernetes or other contexts) with a single entry-point orchestration cross-platform organizational actuating hub.
+This in turn improves throughout in distributed workloads (optimized for Kubernetes or other contexts) with a single entry-point orchestration of a cross-platform organizational actuating hub.

 ## 🔧 Build It